MPh-py/MPh/docs/installation.md

 ## Comsol

 Comsol, obviously, you need to license and install yourself.
-[Versions] 5.5 and newer are expected to work.
-Up to version 6.2, they have been successfully tested — at one point or another.
+[Versions] 5.6 and newer are expected to work.
+Up to version 6.3, they have been successfully tested.
 A separate Java run-time environment is *not* required as Comsol ships with one already built in.

 All major platforms are supported: Windows, Linux, macOS.
 Though ARM-based architectures are not, namely [Apple Silicon] on newer Macs.